Phosphorescentt/phosphorescentt/README.md

 - I'm currently in my final year of a Bachelors in Mathematics at the University of Warwick in the UK
 - I'm a hobbyist esports person
-- I have a strong interest and desire to learn anything and everything about data, data science and data communication
+- I have a strong interest in and desire to learn anything and everything about data, data science and data communication
 - I love open source software :)

 <!--